Resilience, tenacity and drive: the makings of an entrepreneur

-Like many others who have pursued the entrepreneurial journey before me, mine has been one of structure and chaos, success and failure, but most of all it has been one of ongoing learning.
+Like many others who have pursued the entrepreneurial journey before me, mine has been one of structure and chaos, success, and failure, but most of all it has been one of ongoing learning.

-Most of the connections I have made in local startup ecosystem would have been through my recent venture, BrickX -- a fintech company that allows Australians to invest in residential real estate by providing proprietary technology and financial services solutions.
+Most of the connections I have made in the local startup ecosystem would have been through my recent venture, BrickX -- a fintech company that allows Australians to invest in residential real estate by providing proprietary technology and financial services solutions.
 But my career as an entrepreneur started long before then.
 In fact, my family would argue it began at the age of four, selling Smarties to friends, but charging extra for the blue ones!
 In reality, it was following my time as an investment banker at UBS.

 The structured environment of investment banking allowed me to develop important soft and hard skills.
 The 18-hour days paved the way for rapid learning and progression.
 And while I worked with some very talented people, I was most inspired by the entrepreneurial clients whose businesses we were representing in an IPO or acquisition -- they were the true heroes giving it their all to create value, sometimes out of nothing.

 Motivated by what I had seen, I diverted from my path to an MBA at London Business School to take a rather unusual step into the family business -- a high street sports store in London, with a small online offering.
-My father had owned the store for over 20 years, to which he had been wholeheartedly dedicated to ensuring he could provide for my mother, two brothers and I. But conditions were tough and I felt compelled to use my business acumen to help resolve the situation and secure my parents future, and that opportunity came in the form of the online offering.
+My father had owned the store for over 20 years, to which he had been wholeheartedly dedicated to ensuring he could provide for my mother, two brothers and me.
+But conditions were tough and I felt compelled to use my business acumen to help resolve the situation and secure my parents' future, and that opportunity came in the form of the online offering.

 What was initially a temporary move to help my parents soon became a fully-fledged career.
-I quickly became hooked to the responsibility of a joint business owner where I could make key decisions, fix interesting problems, but also feel the pressure to succeed.
+I quickly became hooked on the responsibility of a joint business owner where I could make key decisions, and fix interesting problems, but also feel the pressure to succeed.
 The safety of the corporate structure was gone, but the balance of opportunity and excitement far outweighed the fear.
-Yes, at times (usually the low points) I would doubt myself and wonder if I’d made a stupid decision, but ultimately, I knew that our team was smart enough and driven enough to identify the challenges and opportunities to work it out.
+Yes, at times (usually the low points) I would doubt myself and wonder if I'd made a stupid decision, but ultimately, I knew that our team was smart enough and driven enough to identify the challenges and opportunities to work it out.